plasm-language/pyplasm/README.txt

 ////////////////////////////////////////////

-(*) download and install Python 2.7.1 (or greater) http://www.python.org/download/releases/2.7.1/python-2.7.1-macosx10.6.dmg.asc
+(*) please use Python 2.6 coming with your MacOsx… the python.org latest version (2.7) crashes

-(*) make sure that from a shell python is version 2.7.1
+(*) make sure that from a shell python is version 2.6

+	python --version

 (*) Install PyOpenGL